 Co-Editor: C.J.
 Opperthauser lives in Portland, Maine.
 His work has most recently appeared in Quarter After Eight, Inter|rupture, Ghost Ocean Magazine, and A Capella Zoo.
 His chapbook Cloud the Shape of Bedroom was published in 2016 by Tree Light Books.

-Co-Editor: Matt Weinkam lives and writes in Cleveland, Ohio.
+Co-Editor: Matt Weinkam lives in Cleveland, Ohio.
 His work has appeared in Denver Quarterly, Sonora Review, New South, Jellyfish Review, Split Lip, DIAGRAM, Quarter After Eight, Hobart, and Electric Literature.
 He is Executive Director of Literary Cleveland.